JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consume all files in a folder !!
 Can also poll folder to update when they change !!!
     - infer xsd from XML files.
 Tranform XML to SQL db table And show mapping.
 Publish to make it accessable by other consumers like spotfire.
 Which reads it as a db table, or to other bi consumers.
 Can combine XML to other data
     - can read Ems, Jms ... ??
+    - expose Canvas to existing users as private preview and log keystrokes => knows what they are using, and how long something takes!!

     Bookmarks:
     ---------